gamedig/node-gamedig/CONTRIBUTING.md

 **bracket**, the mod name and the release year as specified previously (e.g. `Grand Theft Auto V - FiveM`).

-Older IDs exist because of a naming system update.
-Having them as an option, guarantees that other softwares will still function after a library update.

 A game's **identification** is a unique lowercase alphanumeric string will and be forged following these rules: